MyNamesLex/MyNamesLex/README.md

 <br/>

-* Just having fun making games and trying new things out
+* Passionate about making games and experimenting with new mechanics

-* RGB and Neon Lights makes everything look cool
+* Love making dumb, funny mods to create funny scenarios especially in cutscenes

+* Always looking to learn something new, whether it be a new tool or technique in gameplay programming, AI development in games or optimization

 </details>